trying to understand why its important to wear the veil. I came across

 teaching, and health care.
 They also get acceptance through their bodies, using physical

-attractiveness for mastery in social status and
+beauty to attain mastery in social status and

 Notice, however, that none of these paths